kingparra/hpfp/09_-_lists/notes.rst

 The docs for `GHC.List <https://hackage.haskell.org/package/base-4.14.0.0/docs/GHC-List.html>`_,
 `Data.List <https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-List.html#v:genericIndex>`_,
-and the section of `Prelude <https://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#g:13>` on lists have notes about the time complexity of list processing functions in them.
+and the section of `Prelude <https://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#g:13>`_ on lists have notes about the time complexity of list processing functions in them.

 9.3 Pattern matching on lists
 -----------------------------
-Non-exhaustive matches are a failure mode that are easy to overlook when only interested in grabbing stuff on either side of the cons operator.
+Non-exhaustive matches are a failure mode that are easy to overlook when we're only interested in grabbing stuff on either side of the cons operator.
 Take care to anticipate what happens with ``[]`` when pattern matching on lists.

 9.3.1 Using Maybe
 ^^^^^^^^^^^^^^^^^